Idaho Official Government Website

 Business names and legal entities (LLC, corporation, etc.) are registered with the Idaho Secretary of State’s office.
 By completing a legal entity form (Articles of Incorporation, Limited Liability Company Certificate of Organization), both the business name AND legal structure are registered (assuming the name is available for registration in Idaho).

 If the business will be a sole proprietorship, only the business name is registered; no additional forms are needed.
 A sole proprietorship is owned by only one person.
-It is possible to create a sole proprietorship without registering with the Idaho Secretary of State if the owner uses her/his full name as the business name.
+A sole proprietorship can be created without registering with the Idaho Secretary of State if the owner uses her/his full name as the business name.

-Partnerships (two or more owners) register both an assumed business name and a Statement of Partnership Authority.
+Partnerships (two or more owners) register both an assumed business name and a Statement of Partnership Authority with the Idaho Secretary of State.

-The name and entity type should be registered before you begin conducting business.
+The business name and entity type should be registered before beginning to conduct business.
 For information on choosing a legal entity type, see Legal Structure.
 You must be 18 or older to register a business.

 Registered information is public.
 Business name and entity filings are public records.
 Any information included on the registration form will be available to the public, including your home address if your business is home-based.

-Changing information – If you change the name of your business, sell or close the business, or move to a new location, the Secretary of State’s office should be contacted and possibly other agencies as well.
+Changing information – If you change the name of your business, sell or close the business, or move to a new location, the Secretary of State’s office and the IRS should be contacted and possibly other agencies as well.
 For information, see Changing or Cancelling Registered Information.

 Name Search